abdelkaderlagha/Municipality/README.md

 * [Bootswatch](https://bootswatch.com/) - Themes are built for the latest version of Bootstrap!
 * [Symfony](https://symfony.com/)- PHP framework
-* [Twig] (https://twig.symfony.com/)- Twig compiles templates down to plain optimized PHP code.
+* [Twig](https://twig.symfony.com/)- Twig compiles templates down to plain optimized PHP code.

 And of course Municipality itself is open source with a [public repository][dill] on GitHub.